chinedufn/percy/book/src/html-macro/text/README.md

 You should always get the same spacing (or lack there of) between text and other elements as you would if you were working in a regular old `.html` file.

+We'll preserve newline characters so that `white-space: pre-wrap` etc will work as expected.

 When it comes to interpolated variables, we base spacing on the spacing outside of the braces, not the inside.